rockstor/rockstor-doc/disk_pool_ops.rst

 Scrub a pool
 ------------

+Over time, a pool could accumulate low level errors relating to redundancy.
+Scrubbing is a background process that finds and fixes these errors and ensures the long life of a pool.

-A *pool* scrub operation can take a while depending on the size of the pool.
+The *pool* scrub operation can take a while depending on the size of the pool.
 To start a scrub, go to the pool's detail view and click on the **Start scrub** button.
 The button will be disabled during the scrub process and enabled again once the scrub finishes.